Jayavarman II: Posthumous name

-Jayavarman II died in 850 AD and received the posthumous name of Parameshwara, "the supreme ruler," an epithet of Sri Shiva.
+Jayavarman II died in 850 CE and received the posthumous name of Parameshwara, "the supreme ruler", an epithet of Shiva.
 After him, the throne was held by his son Jayavarman III and two other kings of the family into which he had married.
-He was formally honored along with these two kings and their wives in the Preah Ko temple in Roulous, built by King Indravarman I and inaugurated in 880 AD.
+He was formally honored along with these two kings and their wives in the Preah Ko temple in Rolous, built by King Indravarman I and inaugurated in 880 CE.